-The RICS HomeBuyer Report is designed to accommodate most conventional homes in the UK.
+The RICS HomeBuyer Report (Level 2) is designed to accommodate most conventional homes in the UK.
 Like the Condition Survey, it uses a colour-coded system to highlight concerns, but will go into some detail about areas needing specific maintenance or attention.
 They are best for homes less than fifty years old, with no major modifications.

 Along with the survey you can choose to have a valuation or reinstatement cost included, if you need one for your lender or home insurer.

-The RICS Building Survey is the most comprehensive report, and will provide a thorough review of the property’s condition and construction.
+The RICS Building Survey (Level 3) is the most comprehensive report, and will provide a thorough review of the property’s condition and construction.
 It’s particularly valuable for large, unusual or listed properties, or if you are planning extensive renovation or restoration.

 The report is likely to be extensive, usually including technical information about the construction, and detailing hidden defects that may have been overlooked in a less thorough survey.
 Photographs are often used to support findings.